-Art Show Rules
+2018 Art Show Rules

-We have shifted to an exclusive online system for artists to register and pay for panel/table space at the Further Confusion Art Show!
-You can pay for your Art Show registration online through PayPal or credit-card (via the PayPal website).
-As of Further Confusion 2017, the Art Show will no longer accept mailed registration forms.
+We provide an exclusive online system for artists to register and pay for panel/table space at the Further Confusion Art Show!
+You can pay for your Art Show registration online using either PayPal or by credit-card (via the PayPal website).
+The Art Show will no longer accept mailed registration forms or checks.

-Please register before December 15th, 2016 for your best chance to receive space.
+Please register before December 23rd, 2017 for your best chance to receive space.
 Registrations received afterwards are on a “first come, first served” basis.

 For artists that will not be able to join us in person at Further Confusion in January, we offer a $25 Non-Attending/Supporting membership.
-Pricing will remain at the current rate through December 31st, 2016.
+Pricing will remain at the current rate through December 31st, 2017.